 I start this soup with plenty of onions, carrots, and celery softened in butter and simmer it all with thyme leaves, dried bay leaves, and chicken stock.
-When seasoning the soup, go light on the salt and add to taste as the saltiness of your stock and ham can vary.

 The split peas will cook down over the course of about an hour.
 I don’t puree the soup further, since I like it to have a bit of texture.

 After the split peas are fully cooked, the thickness of the soup is entirely adjustable to your personal preferences.
 If you find that it’s too thick after an hour, just add in some extra stock.
 For a very thick soup, simmer longer.
 Remember that this split pea soup with ham will continue to thicken as it stands.